jyj5558/theta/README.md

 `NOTE`, please check for any bugs with the step3 script, it is still new!

-## Step 4: Create ok.bed file, containing mappable sites, non-repeat sites, and autosomal sites
+## Step 4: QC the reference.
+Create ok.bed file, containing mappable sites, non-repeat sites, and autosomal sites
 **- step4_qc.sh**

 This script identifyies repeats, estimates mappability and finds all of the short scaffolds.

 The output files include:

-1. ref_100k.fa (reference file with scaffolds>100kb)
-2. ok.bed (regions to analyze in angsd etc)
+1. ok.bed (regions to analyze in angsd etc)
-3. map_repeat_summary.txt (summary of ref quality)
+2. map_repeat_summary.txt (summary of ref quality)

 To run, simply submit the following command:
 ```